wy414012/Geforce-Kepler-patcher/README.md

 Geforce-Kepler-patcher

-### This patcher does not work BEFORE and AFTER macOS Monterey 12
+### This patcher only works in macOS Monterey 12
+- Do not use it in another macOS Version

 ```diff
 + Nvidia Kepler Binaries